LS102-summer2023/project-prachetasyeri/writing/paper.md

 #### Cap

 Optimal lighting conditions were used but cap covered the hair.
+The model was able to dectect the face and emotion reliably.
+Happy face seemed to be detected easier with a cap on.

 ![cap](https://github.com/LS102-summer2023/project-prachetasyeri/assets/136471736/e4457a35-dcb7-456a-a16f-8d635aea9050)

-#### Bad lighting conditions
+#### Non-optimal lighting conditions

-Non optimal lighting conditions were used.
+When there was strong backlight, the model was not able to identify any faces in the frame.

 ![image](https://github.com/LS102-summer2023/project-prachetasyeri/assets/136471736/fb2f6bae-3efc-4119-8988-1c723fe00f7a)